OpeCoded/chatly-app-backend/README.md

 Create a file 18-elasticache.tf

+Note: add the below in your resource params

+engine                        = "redis"
+engine_version                = "6.x"

 # Update .env file script

 We want to write a shell script to dynamically update our REDIS_HOST value in our .env file, which we'll save in our S3 Bucket with the URL of the ElastiCache resource we just created using Terraform